Doomtickle/CleanMacDesktop/README.md

 # Clean Mac Desktop
-Get all of those screenshots off of your desktop
+Get all of those screenshots off of your desktop.
+I made this because I'm lazy and my desktop usually fills up with screenshots before I know what happened.

+This will take all of the screenshots saved on your desktop and put them in one folder called "Screenshots".
+I also set it on a cron so it just runs every day after work.

 ### Usage